Sporting Club Thamesmead F.C.: Colours

 SC Thamesmead's colours are black and red striped shirts, with black shorts and socks sponsored by B&W Engineering The away kit is yellow and dark blue shirts, with dark blue shorts and socks also sponsored by B&W Engineering.

 Grounds

 1900 to 2010 the club played at the Seven Acre ground in Abbey Wood.

 2011 - 2014 the club played at Oxford Road, Sidcup.

-Since the 2014/15 season, the club have played their home games at the Sporting Club Thamesmead set up at Bayliss Avenue, London.
+Since the 2014/15 season, the club have played their home games at the Sporting Club Thamesmead complex at Bayliss Avenue, London.
 Originally groundsharing with Thamesmead Town F.C., this enabled the club to compete in the FA step 6 (then named) Kent Invicta League and FA national cups.
-The reserve and vets teams play on the adjacent 4G pitch.
-The clubs spiritual homes are Oxford Road, Sidcup and the Seven Acre ground in Abbey Wood.
+The reserve and vets teams play on the adjacent new 4G pitch.
+The clubs spiritual homes are Oxford Road, Sidcup and the Seven Acre / RASRA ground in Abbey Wood.